 Figure 6.
-Reconstructed MOT for the EDC samples over the last 700 kyr relative to the Holocene value (using our model-based approach for the model-based correction).
-Provided in orange are the MOTs are derived from $\delta Kr/N_2$.
-Purple squares are MOTs using (orange), $\delta Xe/N_2$ (purple), and blue squares are MOTs based on $\delta Xe/Kr$ (blue).
+Reconstructed MOT for the EDC samples over the last 700 kyr relative to the Holocene value (using our model-based approach for the correction).
+Provided in orange are the MOTs derived from $\delta Kr/N_2$.
+Purple squares are MOTs using $\delta Xe/N_2$, and blue squares are MOTs this could be streamlined as MOTs are derived from Kr/N_2 (orange), Xe/N2 (purple)... based on $\delta Xe/Kr$.
 The horizontal line in the middle of the filled box provides the corrected value.
 The boundaries of the filled boxes refer to the systematic uncertainty, while whiskers reflect the stochastic uncertainty introduced by the measurement errors (each 1σ).
 The red shaded intervals and the MIS numbers on top indicate interglacials as identified by Masson-Delmotte et al. (2010).

-3 Postcoring Post-coring gas loss effects on MOT reconstructions
+3 Postcoring gas loss effects on MOT reconstructions

 Additional changes in the elemental ratios may occur if post-coring gas loss leads to fractionation between different gases.
-While visible cracks are avoided in the sample preparation, previous ice core studies showed that invisible microcracks can occur, leading to gas loss fractionation processes affecting for example $\delta O_2/N_2$ and $\delta Ar/N_2$, but little is known about gas loss effects on heavy noble gas ratios.
-Ice subject to such internal microcracks is most susceptible to post-coring gas loss and in line accordingly we find systematic deviations in the MOT values derived from the three different elemental ratios in (i) ice from the Bubble Clathrate Transition Zone (BCTZ), which is characterized by brittle ice, and (ii) in the oldest, bottom-most meteoric ice of the EDC core, which is characterized by particularly large ice crystals and high in situ temperatures and which is prone to increased micro-fracturing.
+While visible cracks are avoided in the sample preparation, previous ice core studies showed that invisible microcracks can occur, leading to gas loss fractionation processes affecting for example $\delta O_2/N_2$ and $\delta Ar/N_2$, but little is known about gas loss accordingly effects on heavy noble gas ratios.
+Ice subject to such internal microcracks is most susceptible to post-coring gas loss and in-line we find systematic deviations in the MOT values derived from the three different elemental ratios in (i) ice from the Bubble Clathrate Transition Zone (BCTZ), which is characterized by brittle ice, and (ii) in the oldest, bottom-most meteoric ice of the EDC core, which is characterized by particularly large ice crystals and high in situ temperatures and which is prone to increased micro-fracturing.
 The following sections address potential gas loss fractionations in these ice zones.

-3.1 Postcoring post-coring gas loss effects in the BCTZ
+3.1 Postcoring gas loss effects in the BCTZ